 Another trend emerging from the Track(ed) Together database is the growing number of selfie requests issued by quarantine enforcement apps – programmes people must download if they have been ordered to stay home after coming into contact with an infected person or recently arriving in a country from abroad.
 By requesting selfies, these apps are able to check the correct person is staying in the correct place.
 But they’re also gaining intimate access into people’s personal lives and seeing inside their homes.
 Here are five examples of how selfies are being used:

 🇵🇱 Poland’s Home Quarantine app – launched on 19 March and made mandatory on 1 April 2020 – monitors people arriving from abroad and makes sure they are obeying the order to spend 14 days inside.
-Selfie requests can arrive anytime between 7am and 10pm and if the user takes more than 20 minutes to respond,
+Selfie requests can arrive anytime between 7am and 10pm and if the user takes more than 20 minutes to respond, local police will receive an alert.

 🇮🇳 The Indian state of Karnataka has a similar app to Poland’s called Quarantine Watch except here, selfie requests come in every hour.
-“A selfie an hour, will keep the police away!” a municipal officer in the state capital, Bangalore, A government press release said the selfies contain GPS coordinates so officials can check those in quarantine are really at home and if the “wrong photos” are submitted, users can apparently be sent to state-run mass quarantine centres.
+“A selfie an hour, will keep the police away!” a municipal officer in the state capital, Bangalore, tweeted in March.
+A government press release said the selfies contain GPS coordinates so officials can check those in quarantine are really at home and if the “wrong photos” are submitted, users can apparently be sent to state-run mass quarantine centres.

 🇰🇼 Kuwait’s Shlonik app also includes a quarantine function which randomly requests selfies, causing anxiety among some.
 “If my shlonik selfies ever get leaked I am doomed,” one user wrote on Twitter.